 How To Think About Stock Market Anomalies

-In this post I’ve documented a number of stock market strategies some of which have been used to great effect over the years.
+In this article I’ve documented a number of stock market strategies.
+Some of them have been used to great effect over the years.

-However, as with anything in this industry, there is no free lunch and just because an academic study reports a market anomaly doesn’t mean that it’s robust, trade-able or that it will carry on working in the future.
+However, there’s no free lunch and just because an academic study reports a market anomaly doesn’t mean that it’s robust or that it will carry on working in the future.

 Likewise, researchers all have different levels of skill and different methods of validating market inefficiencies.

-Indeed, the study by Zhang that I mentioned earlier called Replicating Anomalies, looked into 447 stock market anomalies and came to the gloomy conclusion that up to 85% were statistically insignificant and potentially the result of data mining or backtesting bias.
+The study by Zhang called Replicating Anomalies, looked into 447 stock market anomalies and came to the gloomy conclusion that up to 85% were statistically insignificant.
+They are potentially the result of data mining or backtesting bias.

 Meanwhile, another study found that the profitability of market anomalies falls an average of -32% after the idea is published.

-Because of this, it’s crucial to stay diligent when thinking about and implementing these edges.
+It’s crucial to stay diligent when thinking implementing these edges.

-Just because you read about a strategy in an academic paper does not mean you should trade it.
-You must first do the work to understand the edge and see if holds up to your own research and standards.
+Just because you read about a strategy in an academic paper doesn’t mean you should trade it.
+You must first do the work to understand the edge and see if holds up to your own research.

-Often, the best anomalies are those that can easily be backed up with a rational explanation such as the behavioural biases of human investors.
+The best anomalies are those that can easily be backed up with a rational explanation.
+For example the behavioural biases of human investors.

-Some published anomalies are easy to backtest and modify and this is something we have done a lot of in the past in our program.
+Some published anomalies are easy to backtest and modify.
+This is something we have done a lot of in the past in our program Marwood Research.

-Other anomalies are more difficult to backtest but you can still forward test them on live data until you build up a decent sample size for evaluation.
+Other anomalies are more difficult to backtest.
+But you can still forward test them on live data.
+This way you can build up a decent sample size of real market conditions.